FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

             routeParams:
                 customEntityName: supplier
 ```
 At this point the item menu should be visible at the end of the menu.
-You may have to clear your cache (including the front end cache) to see it.

 ### Datagrid configuration